 US Senate passes anti-doping sports bill

-REUTERS: The United States Senate on Monday passed a bill that would allow U.S. justice officials to pursue criminal penalties against anyone involved in doping at an international events involving American athletes, sponsors or broadcasters.
+WASHINGTON: The United States Senate on Monday (Nov 16) passed a bill that would allow US justice officials to pursue criminal penalties against anyone involved in doping at an international event involving American athletes, sponsors or broadcasters.

-The Rodchenkov Anti-Doping Act, which previously passed the House of Representatives unanimously, passed the Senate unopposed and needs to signature of the president to become law.
+The Rodchenkov Anti-Doping Act, which previously passed the House of Representatives unanimously, passed the Senate unopposed and needs the signature of the president to become law.

 "The act will provide the tools needed to protect clean athletes and hold accountable international doping conspiracies that defraud sport, sponsors and that harm athletes," said Travis Tygart, the head of the United States Anti-Doping Agency (USADA).